CV

 University of Cambridge

-• Provisional title "Navigating Meaning Spaces: A Contextualist Perspective on Conceptual Engineering".
+• Title: "Navigating Meaning Spaces: A Contextualist Perspective on Conceptual Engineering".
 Supervised by Prof. Kasia Jaszczolt.
+One examiner had no corrections, the other minor corrections.

 • 2020 - 2022